15ps/Zomato-Data-Analysis-Python-Jupyter-Notebook-/README.md

 This project focuses on exploring and analyzing a sample Zomato restaurant dataset (CSV format) to understand customer preferences, dining habits, and rating patterns.
 The analysis was performed using Python in a Jupyter Notebook environment, leveraging libraries such as Pandas, Matplotlib, and Seaborn for data manipulation and visualization.

 🔧 Tools & Technologies Used:
-Dataset: Sample Zomato restaurant data (CSV) Programming Language: Python
+Dataset: Sample Zomato restaurant data (CSV), Programming Language: Python,
-Environment: Jupyter Notebook
+Environment: Jupyter Notebook,
-Libraries: Pandas, Matplotlib, Seaborn
+Libraries: Pandas, Matplotlib, Seaborn,

 📈 Key Findings:
 Dining-type restaurants are the most popular and receive the highest number of votes from customers.